Find international production companies, services and crew

 There are natural wonders like Cappadocia, which is where a lot of Hollywood and European films were shot in the past and is like an open-air film studio.
 Plus, beautiful beaches, rocky shores, waterfalls, lakes, rivers, mountains, dry lands, modern architecture, unique cities, towns and villages, all within close distance of each other.

-"Turkey is the ideal country to shoot nowadays because of the currency drop," enthuses Osturk at Panda Films.
-"Imagine a country where you can find all kind of beaches, mountains, valleys, pastures, fields and A level crew who worked on top class Hollywood and Bollywood productions.
-You can get an English speaking gaffer for €215 for a 12 hour shoot day.
-The country really is a hidden paradise for cost effective production."
+"Turkey is the ideal country to shoot nowadays because of the currency drop," says Osturk at Panda Films.
+"Imagine a country where you can find all kind of beaches, mountains, valleys, pastures, fields and A-level crew who worked on top class Hollywood and Bollywood productions."

 Travel and logistics